-The SCOC has published its Phase 1 and 2 survey cadence recommendations in PSTN-053 and PSTN-055.
-Work on recommendations for Early Science observations will begin in 2023.
+The SCOC has published its Phase 1, 2 and 3 survey cadence recommendations in PSTN-053, PSTN-055 and PSTN-056 respectively.
 The SCOC will solicit input from the community on the specific observing strategy in year 1 to optimize early science.
 Several science collaborations have already been proactive in providing input, both the community forum and as research notes ((Schwamb et al., 2021), (Hambleton et al., 2020), (Street et al., 2020)).